-For an extra cost, a village visit can also be organised.
+For an extra cost, a village visit can also be organized.
 A local guide will take you through the village and explain what is going on.
 Certain dress and behaviour codes are relevant so you will be advised on these prior to leaving for the village.

 While Barefoot Kuata is on the beach, there is also plenty to do on land.
 There are some fabulous walks to do, ranging from easy to energetic.
-Many of these will open out on spectacular views and all will enjoy spectacular scenery.
-Caves, jungles, beaches and rock pools to name a few.
-A walk with one of the local staff to learn about the history of the island is fascinating, and you can also join a walk with the resident botanist to learn about the plant life.
+Many of these will open out on spectacular views and all will enjoy the spectacular scenery.
+Caves, jungles, beaches, and rock pools to name a few.
+A walk with one of the local staff to learn about the history of the island is fascinating, and you can also join a walk with the resident botanist to learn about plant life.

 |Training School Type:||SSI||Nitrox Fill:|

 Kuata is one of the more southern of the Yasawa Islands, and accessible via the Yasawa Flyer or seaplane.

 What to expect

 The dive shop here is an SSI training facility and offers all the introductory SSI courses if you want to learn to dive there.
 Diving and snorkeling activities are managed by a resident marine biologist, who also looks after the island’s marine conservation projects, so if you want to know what you’ve just seen, you know who to ask.

 The mornings here are usually shark dives, with an 8 am shark dive for certified divers, and a shallower shark dive at 11 am for Discover Scuba shark dives.
 The afternoon is reserved for reef dives.
 There are over 10 dive sites to choose from, including Sea Fan City, Coral Garden, Pinnacles and a Cave Dive.
 The House Reef is also great to explore as a day or night dive.